AdventHealth Shawnee Mission: 2002-2014

 On November 1, 2002, Shawnee Mission Medical Center split from Saint Luke's and became a part of the Altamonte Springs, Florida-based Adventist Health System.

-In 2008, construction workers began building a $114 million, eight-story patient tower that added 265,000-square-feet, it would include a new emergency department, cardiac care unit (CCU), intensive care unit (ICU), surgery floor, and main entrance.
-The emergency department was tripled in size and capacity, and four operating rooms were added.
+In 2008, construction workers began building a $114 million, eight-story patient tower that added 265000 sqfoot, it would include a new emergency department, coronary care unit (CCU), intensive care unit (ICU), surgery floor, and main entrance.
+The emergency department was tripled in size and capacity, and four operating theaters were added.
 In late January 2009, the patient tower opened and the last two floors were completed in early March 2011 for $20 million.

-In early December 2011, construction workers began building a 90,000-square-foot birthing center to replace the older birth center on the hospital campus.
+In early December 2011, construction workers began building a 90000 sqfoot birthing center to replace the older birth center on the hospital campus.

 On February 27, 2013, there was a grand opening of the new Shawnee Mission Birth Center, which tripled the size of the previous birth center.
 It opened to patients the next day.
 A 24-bed Level III Neonatal Intensive Care Unit (NICU) with private, single-family rooms was included in the expansion.

 In early April 2013, construction began on the ground floor of the Santa Fe medical office building for a $5.5 million outpatient cancer center.
-On January 2014, the Shawnee Mission Cancer Center opened to patients, it offered oncology, infusion therapy and radiation therapy.
+In January 2014, the Shawnee Mission Cancer Center opened to patients, it offered oncology, infusion therapy and radiation therapy.

 On March 12, Shawnee Mission Medical Center announced that their network of facilities would adopt the name of Shawnee Mission Health.

-2015-2023
+2015-2025

 On June 22, 2015, construction workers began to renovate the cafeteria at Shawnee Mission Medical Center for $25 million, it was expected to be completed in the fall of 2016.
 Another $10 million would be spent to update equipment.

 On March 22, 2016, the foundation of Shawnee Mission Health started a philanthropy campaign to raise $15 million for the B.E.
 Smith Family Center.
 Doug and Nan Smith were the first to give a grant for the construction of the new family center.

 On June 7, 2017, a grant of $1 million was donated by the Hall Family Foundation for the new family center.

-In March 22, 2018, construction workers started building the B. E. Smith Family Center on the hospital campus.
+On March 22, 2018, construction workers started building the B. E. Smith Family Center on the hospital campus.
 On August 6, 2018, there was a topping out for the family center.
-On April 30, 2019, the 62-square-foot building opened to house its Britain Development programs for children with developmental disabilities and Early Learning programs for children of employees at AdventHealth Shawnee Mission.
+On April 30, 2019, the 62 sqfoot building opened to house its Britain Development programs for children with developmental disabilities and Early Learning programs for children of employees at AdventHealth Shawnee Mission.
 The building is the first in the world to have the Variety KC Compass harness system.

-In early November 2017, Shawnee Mission Health became the 17th member of MD Anderson Cancer Network.
-It became the first in Kansas.
+On November 15, 2017, Shawnee Mission Health became the 17th member of MD Anderson Cancer Network, and it became the first in Kansas.
+It remained affiliated until 2023, when MD Anderson ended its Certified Member program.

 On January 2, 2019, Shawnee Mission Health rebranded to AdventHealth Shawnee Mission.